 - Utilizing defective equipment.

 - Failure to carefully monitor the patient’s vital signs after administering anesthesia, or failure to intervene when a problem arises.

-There are a wide range of potential injuries that can occur due to anesthetic errors, some of which may be temporary and are less severe, and others which are very serious:
+There is a wide range of potential injuries that can occur due to anesthetic errors, some of which may be temporary and are less severe, and others that are very serious:

 - If too little anesthesia is administered prior to your procedure, you may “wake up” during surgery, which can be traumatic, though not necessarily result in permanent injury.

 - Asphyxia can occur if oxygen is not administered properly.
 If corrected quickly, the results are likely to be minor; however, if insufficient oxygen goes unnoticed, it can result in brain damage, coma, or death.

 - Long-lasting and life-altering injuries may include brain injuries such as an aneurysm, memory loss, or stroke.